lewisleedev/nanugo/README.md

 ## Changelog

+### v1.0.3
+- Fixed a cli error occurred when no scale value was provided.
+- Some docstring changes

 ### v1.0.2
 - Fixed `rows` option having issues with conflicting media file names.
 - You can now use `scale` and `width` options. `scale` option might help image quality of cards created with multiple rows feature.